Artwork by Elizabeth Simons.

-Sometimes we love the convenience of those pre-made, just-add-water backpacking meals.
+Sometimes we love the convenience of those pre-made, just-add-water, instant backpacking meals.
 At the end of a long day outside, it can be great to skip the dishes and still enjoy a tasty and filling dinner.
 Not to mention that just-add-water meals are often lighter-weight than traditional bulk rations, and require less fuel for cooking since you only need to boil water.

 There’s no need to spend a fortune on pre-made meals.
 You can make your own instant backpacking “meal-in-a-bag” using items from your local grocery store!

 Follow these steps and use your imagination to create your own easy breakfasts and dinners:

 Step 1: Choose Your Carbs